-4.120.
+4.121.4.120.
 Paras 5.54 and 5.55 of GSR Part 7 [2] stipulate that the relevant requirements for occupational exposure in planned exposure situations established in GSR Part 3 [3] be applied, on the basis of a graded approach, for emergency workers, except for the following tasks: a) saving human life or preventing serious injury; b) actions to prevent severe deterministic effects or prevent the development of catastrophic conditions that could significantly affect people and the environment; and c) actions to avert a large collective dose.
 For these tasks, guidance values are to be established for restricting the exposures of emergency workers, taking into account those given in Appendix I of GSR Part 7 [2].

-4.121.
-Actions to save lives, prevent severe deterministic effects or avert the development of catastrophic conditions that could significantly affect people and the environment are typical for the urgent response phase of a nuclear or radiological emergency.
+4.122.4.121.
+Actions to save lives, prevent severe deterministic effects or avert the development of catastrophic conditions that could significantly affect people and the environment are typical for the urgent phaseurgent response phase of a nuclear or radiological emergency.
 Although the implementation of these actions should be pre-planned, it is expected that they would be driven by the prevailing conditions as the emergency situation evolves.
 They would be carried out early in the emergency response when there is a scarcity of information regarding the radiological situation where the emergency work is to be performed.
-Due to the urgency associated with implementing these actions and its importance, detailed planning of the work of emergency workers may not be possible; thus, exposures exceeding the dose limits for occupational radiation protection in planned exposure situations are justified to ensure the net benefit of the overall response efforts.
+Due to the urgency associated with implementing these actions and its importance, detailed planning of the work of emergency workers may not be possible; thus, higher exposures exceeding the dose limits for occupational radiation protection in planned exposure situations are justified to ensure the net benefit of the overall response efforts.

-4.122.
-Actions to avert a large collective dose may extend through the early response phase and in to the transition phase of an emergency owing to the range of activities that are warranted to be taken to allow the timely resumption of social and economic activity.
+4.123.4.122.
+Actions to avert a large collective dose may extend through the early response phase and in to the transition phase of an emergency owing to the range of activities that are warranted to be taken to allow for the termination of an emergency and the timely resumption of social and economic activity.
 During the transition phase, the knowledge and understanding of the situation where work needs to be carried out increases, and there is no need to take urgent decisions on the deployment of workers.
-Thus, any work in this phase should be taken after detailed planning.
-As a result, a more stringent protection of emergency workers during the transition phase should be applied by following the occupational radiation protection requirements for planned exposure situations, including the application of dose limits for occupational exposure in line with GSR Part 7 [2] and GSR Part 3 [3].
+Thus, any work in this phase ean should be taken after detailed planning.
+As a result, This provides the opportunity for a more stringent protection of emergency workers during the transition phase should be applied by following the occupational radiation protection requirements for planned exposure situations, including the application of dose limits for occupational exposure in line with Refs-GSR Part 7 [2] and GSR Part 3 [3].

-4.123.
+4.124.4.123.
 Para.
 5.57 of GSR Part 7 [2] limits the exposure of helpers in an emergency to an effective dose of 50 mSv for the duration of the emergency work.

-4.124.
+4.125.4.124.
 Protection and safety of emergency workers and helpers during the transition phase should be optimized, taking into account the characteristics and the necessity of the work to be carried out and the abovementioned dose restrictions (summarized in Table 4.2).